 FARE Launches Dining with Allergies Website

-The national association FARE (Food Allergy Research & Education) has launched a new allergy-friendly dining program and website, which features customizable chef cards and “find a restaurant” feature.
+April 2014 – The national association FARE (Food Allergy Research & Education) has launched an allergy-friendly dining program and website, which features customizable chef cards and “find a restaurant” feature.

 Called SafeFARE – www.safefare.org – the program is designed to help people with food allergies have a safer and more enjoyable time when dining out.